Harith Iskander

 Harith Iskander bin Musa (born 7 August 1966) is a Malaysian actor and comedian.
-He is considered to be "the Godfather of Stand-Up Comedy" in Malaysia, having also won the Asia's Best Stand-Up Comedian Award 2014 by Top 10 of Asia Magazine.
+He is considered to be "the Godfather of Stand-Up Comedy" in Malaysia (self claimed), having also won the Asia's Best Stand-Up Comedian Award 2014 by Top 10 of Asia Magazine.

-He won the Funniest Person in the World competition in December 2016.
+He won the Laugh Factory Funniest Person in the World competition in December 2016.

 Early life

-Iskander was raised in Johor Bahru in the state of Johore.
-His father, Musa Ibrahim hailed from the state and was of Malay descent.
-His mother, Jane Musa was of Scottish ancestry from the Grant clan, working in the United Nations Headquarters in New York City as a secretary.
-They both met in the Democratic Republic of Congo during the Congo Crisis, Musa being a member of the peacekeeping corps sent by the Malaysian government there while Jane worked as part of the UN staff.
+Harith was raised in Johor Bahru in the state of Johore.
+His father, Musa Ibrahim, hailed from the state and was of Malay descent.
+His mother, Jane Musa, was of Scottish ancestry from the Grant clan, working in the United Nations Headquarters in New York City as a secretary.
+They met in the Democratic Republic of Congo during the Congo Crisis, Musa being a member of the peacekeeping corps sent there by the Malaysian government while Jane worked as part of the UN staff.